polterguy/magic.node/README.md

 var value = root.Value;

-// Iterating children nodes of root node. foreach (var idx in root.Children)
+// Iterating children nodes of root node. foreach (var idxChild in root.Children)
 {
    /* ... do stuff with idx here ... */
 }
 ```

 This allows you to read Hyperlambda from files, over the network, etc, to dynamically send
 relational tree structures around, and serialize these in a human readable format.
+In addition,
+Hyperlambda is also Turing Complete, when combined with for instance
+[magic.lambda](https://github.com/polterguy/magic.lambda), making it a very versatile and
+extendible _"DSL engine"_ - As in _"Domain Specific Language"_.

 ## Supported types